 Well, the taste speaks for itself.

-Strangely enough, what we often tend to consider a culinary adventure never seems to really be a path into the unknown.
+Strangely enough, what we often tend to consider a culinary adventure in the modern day never seems to truly be a path into the unknown.
 People have been treading these same paths for thousands of years.
 From the manicured gardens in ancient Rome to the herb gardens of modern day cooking icons, rosemary hasn’t missed a beat.

 It’s beneficial to our health, pleasing to the palate, and it smells heavenly – not to mention the benefits it can provide for your skin and hair… but that’s a story for another day.